 Who may be married at Church of the Redeemer?

-The sacrament of marriage arises from, and is nourished by, the life of the church.
+The sacrament of marriage arises from, and is nourished by, the life of the Church.
 This makes the spiritual relationship among the congregation, clergy, and couple very important.
-Therefore, we only host weddings for those who are active members – or children of those members who are active in their home congregation – of Church of the Redeemer.
+Therefore, we only host weddings for those who are active members – or their children who are active in their home congregation – of Church of the Redeemer.
+Information about church membership can be found here.

 Couples who live out of town must seek pre-marital counseling at their home Episcopal congregation.
 A letter stating that such counseling has been done is required before you meet with the officiating priest to make final plans for the marriage ceremony.